Is It Safe to Remove All TikTok Reposts?

 The largest red flags are usually easy to spot if you slow down and check what a service is asking from you.

-It does not make the workflow magical or risk-free in every possible sense, but it keeps the architecture far simpler and easier to reason about.
+It does not make the workflow magical or risk-free in every possible sense, but it makes the trust boundary much easier to reason about.

 Safety is also about pacing